 Gina Casey (MA/MSRCP 2011)

 Gina earned her B.A. degree in Latin American Studies and Spanish at the University of Texas at Austin.
 During her undergraduate program, she spent semesters in Valparaíso, Chile and Salvador, Brazil.
 Upon graduation, she traveled through Central America and worked as an English professor at Bluefields Indian and Caribbean University in Nicaragua, before she moved to Washington D.C. to conduct research on human rights issues in Mexico and Central America for the Washington Office on Latin America.
 During her graduate research, she conducted interviews in an informally settled community in Santo Domingo to examine the effects of transportation mega-projects on vulnerable populations in the region.
-Gina now works for a nonprofit in Boston, Massachusetts, where she advocates for the housing rights of low-income people, including political refugees and undocumented immigrants, who are currently residing in emergency shelters in Boston.
+Gina is currently Director of Housing Support Services at New Lease in Boston, Massachusetts, where she advocates for the housing rights of low-income people, including political refugees and undocumented immigrants, who are currently residing in emergency shelters in Boston.